This Chocolate Earl Grey Cake with Lavender Ganache is gluten-free, moist, fragrant, and delicious.

 - Place sugar, flour, cocoa, baking soda, baking powder, and salt into a large mixing bowl and stir to combine.
 Add eggs and melted coconut oil and stir to combine.
 Slowly mix in Earl Grey milk and vanilla and beat until thoroughly combined.
 Scrape down the sides and the bottom of the bowl and mix well.

 - Pour into a greased and floured 10 or 12-inch fluted bundt pan.
 The pan I used is this one.

-- Place pan onto the middle rack of the preheated oven and bake for 30-35, until middle is set and toothpick inserted near the center comes out clean.
+- Place pan onto the middle rack of the preheated oven and bake for 30-35 (may take more time depending on your oven and the pan you used) or until middle is set and toothpick inserted near the center comes out clean.